Lucian Sânmărtean: Panathinaikos

 On 16 July 2003, Panathinaikos confirmed the €900,000 signing of Sânmărtean.
 He signed a three-year contract with the option of a further two years with the Athens club.
 Sânmărtean became the fifth Romanian at Panathinaikos, after Doru Nicolae, Dănuț Lupu, Erik Lincar and Dumitru Mitu.
 He made his debut for the Greek team on 24 August in a 1–0 win against Skoda Xanthi.
-His first goal came in the Greek Cup, on 17 December against OFI Crete.
+His first goal came in the Greek Cup, on 17 December against OFI.
 On 14 March, he scored his first and only goal in the Alpha Ethniki, against Panionios.
 In his first season, he won the championship, and the Greek fans called him "Sânmărtean – The little magician".
 Later he had a conflict with Alberto Malesani and after no matches in more than two years, Sânmărtean was released from his Panathinaikos deal in December 2006.

 Utrecht

 Sânmărtean signing autographs for Utrecht fans in 2007.

 On 15 February 2007, Utrecht signed Sânmărtean on a short-term contract with the option of a further two years with the Eredivisie club.
 The Romanian had been expected to undergo a trial with AZ Alkmaar, but he opted for Utrecht.
 On completion of the deal, then Utrecht technical director Piet Buter said of Sânmărtean: "We got ourselves a gold mine.
 He is a Champions League player, I don't think we'll be able to keep him too long for our team."
 On 26 March, he made his unofficial debut, in the David Di Tommaso Memorial, against AS Monaco, being handed the no. 12 shirt.
 On 8 April, he was in the startup team against Willem II, counting his Eredivisie debut.
 On 31 August 2008, Utrecht and Sânmărtean decided to end their cooperation, because of his injuries.